The \'etale symmetric K\"unneth theorem: Homological localizations of pro-spaces

 \begin{proposition} The inclusions $\Pro(\scr S)_R\subset\Pro(\scr S)$ and $\Pro(\scr S)^R\subset\Pro(\scr S)$ admit left adjoints $L_R$ and $L^R$.
 Moreover, $L_R$ preserves finite products. \end{proposition}

 \begin{proof} The existence of the localization functors $L_R$ and $L^R$ follows from Lemma~\ref{lem:isaksen} and the existence of the corresponding left Bousfield localizations of the strict model structure on $\Pro(\Set_\Delta)$ \cite[Theorems 6.3 and 6.7]{Isaksen:2005}.
-The last statement follows from the Künneth formula at the chain level. \end{proof}
+We also give a self-contained proof in Proposition~\ref{prop:localization} below.
+For the last statement, we must show that the canonical map